The Chelan Rustlers Saddle Club . .

 Grounded in Tradition

 Community and civic engagement was and still is a core principle of the Saddle Club.
 From the beginning, Saddle Club members have participated in parades, festivals, and numerous local events.
 In the 1950’s and 60’s, several members joined the Chelan County Posse working alongside local law enforcement with duties ranging from public ceremonial events to patrol of wilderness areas and other emergency response requests.
-It wasn't unusual to find the Posse on a search and rescue mission in wooded and remote areas that were not conducive to powered vehicles.
+It wasn't unusual to find the Posse on a search and rescue mission in wooded and remote areas that were not easily traversed with powered vehicles.

 While some things have changed over time, the Saddle Club traditions remain the same and have been passed on from generation to generation.
 The Club continues to support equine events through organized rides, youth programs, community engagement and its sponsorship of training clinics and rodeos.